Tunku Abdul Rahman: United Malay National Organisation (UMNO)

-Tunku was invited to accept the chairmanship of the Kedah branch of UMNO, the political party which had been formed by Dato' Onn Bin Jaafar.
+Tunku was invited to accept the chairmanship of the Kedah branch of UMNO, the political party which had been formed by Dato' Onn Jaafar.
 But before long, the Attorney-General, Fosters-Sutton, visited Kedah and met Tunku in his office to ask if he would like to take up a new appointment in Kuala Lumpur, which Tunku accepted.
 In Kuala Lumpur, Tunku was allotted an office in the Federal Secretariat, together with other Deputy Public Prosecutors.
 Tunku's work received a favourable report and he was transferred with promotion, to the post of President of the Selangor Court.
 At the same time, a political crisis was brewing in UMNO.
 When the Communist revolutionaries launched an armed rebellion from jungle bases during the Malayan Emergency, UMNO founder and president, Onn, felt the need for racial harmony and a non-communal political party.

 A General Assembly was to be held in Kuala Lumpur in August 1951, and Onn had made it known that if his proposals were not accepted in this meeting, he would resign.
 Malay leaders while discussing the crisis recognised that they must find a successor to Onn.
 At that time, Tunku's qualities and ability as a leader were almost unknown outside Kedah.
 Finally, three candidates, including Tunku, were suggested to be nominated for the post of President if Onn stepped down.
 Abdul Razak, the State Secretary of Pahang and UMNO vice president went to meet Tunku in his house, to ask him to agree to the nomination, but Tunku was reluctant.
 Instead, Tunku replied that Razak himself was much better qualified to be nominated.
 But Razak convinced Tunku that he was much too young to gain the support of the Malay masses.

 After much persuasion, Tunku reluctantly accepted the nomination.
 The UMNO Assembly met on 23 August 1951, where Tunku received 57 votes and his nearest rival had 11.
 In his acceptance speech, Tunku demanded that independence should be granted to Malaya as soon as possible.
 Tunku was still President of the Sessions Court in Kuala Lumpur, with daily duties to perform drawing a government salary and living in government quarters.
 Tunku informed the Chief Justice of his intention to resign from government service.

 In the eyes of the average UMNO member, Tunku was first and foremost the brother of the Sultan of Kedah, and a member of a royal house, which carried some prestige within Malaya.
 Tunku had acquired a wealth of experience as a district officer in Kedah, which enables him to understand and sympathise with the problems of the rural population, who made up a large proportion of the UMNO membership.